LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Abstract

 \section{Abstract}

-Large Multimodal Models (LMMs) have shown significant reasoning capabilities by connecting a visual encoder and a large language model.
-LMMs typically use a fixed amount of visual tokens, such as the penultimate layer features in the CLIP visual encoder, as the prefix content.
-Recent LMMs incorporate more complex visual inputs, such as high-resolution images and videos, which increase the number of visual tokens significantly.
-However, due to the design of the Transformer architecture, computational costs associated with these models tend to increase quadratically with the number of input tokens.
-To tackle this problem, we explore a token reduction mechanism and find, similar to prior work, that many visual tokens are spatially redundant.
-Based on this, we propose \prumerge, a novel adaptive visual token reduction approach, which largely reduces the number of visual tokens while maintaining comparable model performance.
-We first select the unpruned visual tokens based on their similarity to class tokens and spatial tokens.
-We then cluster the pruned tokens based on key similarity and merge the clustered tokens with the unpruned tokens to supplement their information.
-Empirically, when applied to LLaVA-1.5~\citep{liu2023improvedllava}, our approach can compress the visual tokens by \textbf{18 times} on average, and achieve comparable performance across diverse visual question-answering and reasoning tasks.
+Large Multimodal Models (LMMs) have shown significant visual reasoning capabilities by connecting a visual encoder and a large language model.
+LMMs typically take in a fixed and large amount of visual tokens, such as the penultimate layer features in the CLIP visual encoder, as the prefix content.
+Recent LMMs incorporate more complex visual inputs, such as high-resolution images and videos, which further increases the number of visual tokens significantly.
+However, due to the inherent design of the Transformer architecture, the computational costs of these models tend to increase quadratically with the number of input tokens.
+To tackle this problem, we explore a token reduction mechanism that identifies significant spatial redundancy among visual tokens.
+In response, we propose \prumerge, a novel adaptive visual token reduction strategy that significantly reduces the number of visual tokens without compromising the performance of LMMs.
+Specifically, to metric the importance of each token, we exploit the sparsity observed in the visual encoder, characterized by the sparse distribution of attention scores between the class token and visual tokens.
+This sparsity enables us to dynamically select the most crucial visual tokens to retain.
+Subsequently, we cluster the selected (unpruned) tokens based on their key similarity and merge them with the unpruned tokens, effectively supplementing and enhancing their informational content.
+Empirically, when applied to LLaVA-1.5~\citep{liu2023improvedllava} and Video-LLaVA~\citep{lin2023video}, our approach can reduce the number of visual tokens by 4 times, and achieve comparable or better performance across diverse visual question-answering and reasoning tasks.